Domestic Violence and Restraining Orders

 Domestic Violence in Ocean County

-Domestic Violence or domestic abuse occurs though the form of emotional, physical, sexual or economic abuse.
+Domestic violence or domestic abuse occurs in the form of emotional, physical, sexual or economic abuse.
 The use of control or coercive behavior over another person in order to influence or hinder is considered the main definition of domestic abuse.
 Many people who are in an abusive relationship fail to see that they are living in an unhealthy or destructive environment.
 A couple doesn't have to be always yelling at one another to warrant an abusive situation.
-A constant verbal attack of an abuser telling their victim that they are no good, ugly, that no one loves them or can constitute a form of verbal abuse.
-Other forms of abuse could be threatening or intimidating the victim or leading the victim to believe that they are in a constant fear of being hurt.
+A constant verbal attack of an abuser telling their victim that they are no good, ugly, or that no one loves them can constitute a form of verbal abuse.
+Other forms of abuse could be threatening or intimidating the victim, or leading the victim to believe that they are in a constant threat of being hurt.
 Domestic violence can also include spousal rape, deviant sexual acts or exploitation of one's spouse.
 In extreme cases of spousal abuse the husband may force the wife to move away from friends and family and cause the wife to become isolated.

-Temporary Restraining Order In Ocean County?
+Temporary Restraining Order in Ocean County?

-No one should have to live in fear of their living situation.
+No one should have to be in fear of their living situation.
 In no circumstance is domestic violence acceptable.
 If you are a victim of domestic violence there are steps you should take to remedy the situation.
 One thing to do, if possible, is to collect evidence against your spouse.
 This could include saving phone or text messages, letters, emails and documenting any physical injuries that might have resulted from a confrontation.
 You should also make notations of any incidents including the time of day, the date and what the incident entailed.
 Also, retain any copies of medical reports that will detail the extent of your injuries.
 If you fear that the abuse is going to happen again or that it is becoming worse you should call the police and request an emergency temporary restraining order (TRO).
 A victim would go to the municipal court house, stop by the local police or call the local police station in which they live or are sheltered.
 For example, if the victim lives in Jackson then they would want to contact the Jackson police.
 The police will contact the local municipal court judge who will hear the details of the abuse.
 The municipal court judge can authorize a TRO over the telephone or other forms of electronic communication.
 The applicant will provide a sworn oral testimony in regards to their domestic violence case.
 The purpose of the TRO is to “protect the life, health, or well-being of a victim on whose behalf the relief is sought.”

-Result of A Temporary Restraining Order
+Result of a Temporary Restraining Order

-Once the TRO is approved the abuser will be removed from the shared home and will be prevented from showing up at the victim's work place or school where their children attend.
-The person who has the TRO against them is also not allowed to contact the victim via telephone, text messages, email, or any other form of communication.
+Once the TRO is approved the abuser will be removed from the shared home and will be prevented from showing up at the victim's work place or school their children attend.
+The person who has the TRO against them is also not allowed to contact the victim via telephone, text message, email, or any other form of communication.
 At all times the abuser must maintain a certain distance from the victim, the victim's home, the victim's place of employment and the relatives of the victim.
-If there are shared children in regards to the case a schedule for visitation must be created, detailing the times and locations that the children are to be dropped off and picked up.
+If there are shared children involved, a schedule for visitation must be created, detailing the times and locations that the children are to be dropped off and picked up.
 A TRO does not relinquish the abuser from their financial duties in regards to their children.
 They must continue to provide financial support for their children throughout the length of the restraining order.
 If a person violates the terms of the restraining order they will be in contempt of a restraining order and will be arrested, taken to jail and will face criminal prosecution.